Alliedium/awesome-devops/05_docker_basic_commands_postgres_23-aug-2022/README.md

 Hit <Enter>
 ```

-Only `CREATE TABLE` from the command is seen, but the table has been created
+Only `CREATE TABLE` from the command is seen, but the table has been created.

-14. Get list of tables in `demodb` database
+14. Get list of tables in `demodb` database:

 ```
 \dt